Features and Usage Scenarios

 # the network and sync them automatically

-dirctl routing search --skill "Audio" --json | dirctl sync create --stdin
+dirctl routing search --skill "Audio" --output json | dirctl sync create --stdin

 This creates separate sync operations for each remote peer found in the search results, syncing only the specific CIDs that matched your search criteria.